Fujifilm X-A7 mirrorless camera review

 At the front, only the AF illumination spotlight draws attention.

-Behind there are buttons for driving (switching between single-frame mode, continuous shooting, and self-timer), viewing footage (above the display), calling up the menu (Menu / OK), and returning (Disp / Back, to the right of the display).
+Behind, there are buttons for driving (switching between single-frame mode, continuous shooting, and self-timer), viewing footage (above the display), calling up the menu (Menu / OK), and returning (Disp / Back, to the right of the display).
 The five-position switch gave way to a mini-joystick.

-The button for forced ejection of the built-in flash and a connector for an external microphone (under the rubber cap) are right.
+HDMI and USB Type-C connectors are found on the left under the cover.
+The button for forced ejection of the built-in flash and a connector for an external microphone (under the rubber cap) are correct.

 For taking selfies, the Fujifilm X-A5 could flip the display “facing you” upward, while the Fujifilm X-A7 has it displayed sideways for this purpose; it is much more convenient.